Weakly Supervised Concept Map Generation through Task-Guided Graph Translation: Experiments

 \textbf{Implementation Details}.
-We implement \textit{GT-D2G} using Pytorch \cite{NEURIPS2019_9015} and DGL \cite{wang2019dgl}, with code publicly available.
-Implementations of the compared baselines are either from open-source project (BERT\footnote{https://github.com/huggingface/transformers}) or the original authors (Bi-LSTM/ AutoPharse/ TextRank/ CMB-MDS/ doc2graph\footnote{https://github.com/JieyuZ2/doc2graph}).
+We implement \textit{GT-D2G} using Pytorch \cite{NEURIPS2019_9015} and DGL \cite{wang2019dgl}, with code publicly available\textsuperscript{\ref{fn:gtd}}.
+Implementations of the compared baselines are either from open-source project (\textit{BERT}\footnote{\textit{BERT}: \url{https://github.com/huggingface/transformers}}) or the original authors (\textit{Bi-LSTM}/ \textit{AutoPharse}/ \textit{TextRank}/ \textit{CMB-MDS}/ \dg\footnote{\dg: \url{https://github.com/JieyuZ2/doc2graph}}).
 We optimize \textit{GT-D2G} through the Adam optimizer with learning rate to $3e-4$ and max epoch to $500$.
-The temperature parameter $\tau$ for Gumbel-softmax starts from a big number (e.g. 3 or 5) and then anneals along with training epochs to encourage exploration on the later stage.
+The temperature parameter $\tau$ for Gumbel-softmax starts from a big number (\textit{e.g.} 3 or 5) and then anneals along with training epochs to encourage exploration on the later stage.
 To get a higher accuracy, we set batch size to 64 for training.
-The hidden layer dimension of GCN, RNN and MLP are set to $128$, and the number of GNN layers in all GCN, GIN models are $2$ with average as the pooling function.
+The hidden layer dimension of GCN, RNN and MLP are set to $128$, and the number of GNN layers in all GCN, GIN models are $2$.
 For RBF kernel function used to penalize overlength node sequence, $\sigma$ and $t_{prime}$ are set to $4$ and $0$, respectively.
 We choose GRU for RNN used in generating nodes and edges for simplicity sake.
 All other hyper-parameters are tuned separately on the validation set.